Bakhtiyar Duyshobekov: Dordoi Bishkek

 In December 2017, Duyshobekov signed for Kyrgyzstan League team FC Dordoi Bishkek.
 Dordoi Bishkek announced that they had mutual agreed to end Duyshobekov's contract on 4 June 2018.

 Kelantan

 Duyshobekov joined Malaysia Super League team Kelantan in June 2018.
 He played 9 matches in 2018 Malaysia Super League.
 He left the team at the end of the season when his contract expired.

 Bashundhara Kings

 Duyshobekov joined Bangladesh Premier League team Bashundhara Kings in later 2018 to play Bangladesh Premier League.
 He recorded 7 goals and 10 assists in 23 matches in the league helping Bashundhara Kings to lift the Premier League trophy for the first time ever.

 Sheikh Russel KC

-On 12 December 2020, Duyshobekov joined Sheikh Russel KC in Bangladesh Football Premier League.
+On 12 December 2020, Duyshobekov joined Sheikh Russel KC in Bangladesh Premier League.

+DPMM II

+In August 2024, Duyshobekov moved to the domestic team of Bruneian club DPMM II, which plays in the 2024–25 Brunei Super League.
+After two goals in nine games, he left DPMM halfway into the season.